 Taking your body’s overall functioning as 100%, a doctor trained in permanent impairment assessments will evaluate the degree your work injury has impaired your bodily function.
 The degree of permanent impairment is assessed as a percentage and is based on the impact the injury has on your capacity to undertake your everyday living activities.
 For example, your back injury sustained at work, may be assessed as resulting in permanent impairment of your capacity to undertake your everyday normal living activities of 10%.

-Assessment of permanent impairment for work injuries in Queensland is undertaken in accordance with the Guide to Evaluation of Permanent Impairment, or “GEPI” as it is also known.
+Guide to Evaluation of Permanent Impairment, or “GEPI” as it is also known.
 Doctors who undertake these assessments must be accredited in evaluating permanent impairment under this Guide.

 So at the end of your workers’ compensation claim, Workcover or the self insurer, will have your work injury reviewed by a GEPI trained doctor and ask for their assessment of what degree of permanent impairment your work injury has caused.
 The workers’ compensation insurer then issues you with a Notice of Assessment stipulating the degree of permanent impairment assessed.